- 1 Yamaha P155 Digital Piano Review:

 Yamaha P155 weighs twenty-six kilograms, which may seem heavy to some, but it is portable.
 This 52 inches long and about 13 inches wide piano is easily transferable.

 The Yamaha looks a bit nicer with its Yamaha L-140 matching stand.
 It is available in three different finishes: satin black, mahogany, and cherry.

 The “Black & Mahogany” finish is bound to catch your attention.
-For people who are bored of the monotonous black colours in the piano Silver & Cherry edition will be a breath of fresh air.
+People bored of the dull black colors in the piano Silver & Cherry edition will be a breath of fresh air.
 The ebony top gives it that classy touch.

-Yamaha claims to have used the same sound technology in P-155 as it uses in their own concert grand CFIIIS model.
-In order to capture every aspect of the CFIIIS sound more accurately, Yamaha has applied their Pure CF Sampling technology.
+Yamaha claims to have used the same sound technology in P-155 in their own concert grand CFIIIS model.
+Yamaha has applied their Pure CF Sampling technology to capture every aspect of the CFIIIS sound more accurately.

-Yamaha P155 is capable of producing 128 notes of polyphony that means you can even play the most of the complicated pieces too, in this instrument.
-There are 2 piano sounds on the Yamaha P-155, which are simply superb.
+Yamaha P155 can produce 128 notes of polyphony that means you can even play most of the complicated pieces, too, in this instrument.
+There are two piano sounds on the Yamaha P-155, which are superb.

 It features Stereo Sustain Samples and Damper Resonance.
 It captures the layering function and uses Dynamic Stereo Sampling (DSS) technology to enhance the sound.

 This technology employs 4-level piano samples to enhance expression, i.e., P-155 has an added fourth layer, which brings out an even richer sound.

 Yamaha P 155 digital piano delivers a professional-quality sound and carries that legacy and authenticity of Yamaha as a brand to it.
 The digital piano has 17 voices with split and dual modes and a metronome and track recorder with playback.